Low-overhead fault-tolerant quantum computation by gauging logical operators

-\begin{remark}[Parallelization] The gauging measurement can be applied to an arbitrary number of logical operators in parallel, provided that no pair of these logical operators act on a common qubit via different nontrivial Pauli operators.
-To maintain an LDPC code during the code deformation step it is required that only a constant number of logical operators being measured share support on any single qubit.
-For codes that support many disjoint logical representatives, this offers the potential of performing highly parallelized logical gates.
-It is also possible to trade-off time overhead for space overhead by performing $2m-1$ measurements of equivalent logical operators in parallel for $\frac{d}{m}$ rounds and then taking a majority vote to determine the classical outcome of the logical measurement. \end{remark}

-\begin{remark}[Generalizations] The gauging measurement procedure is vastly generalizable.
-It can be applied to any representation of a finite group by operators that have a tensor product factorization.
-This representation need not form the logical operators of a quantum error-correcting code.
-This includes non-Pauli operators, whose measurement can produce magic states.
-An example of this is the measurement of Clifford operators in a topological code, see Ref.~\cite{Davydova2024}.
-The generalization extends to qudit systems and nonabelian groups.
-However, for nonabelian a definite global charge is not fixed by measuring the charge locally.
-We leave further development of this direction to future work. \end{remark}

-\begin{remark}[Replacing $G$ with a hypergraph] The gauging measurement procedure can also be generalized to measure a number of operators simultaneously.
-This procedure can be applied to measure any abelian group of operators that are describable as the $X$-type operators that commute with an auxiliary set of $k$-local $Z$-type checks.
-This type of group can equivalently be formulated as the kernel of a sparse linear map over $\mathbb{F}_p$ using the stabilizer formalism~\cite{gottesman1997stabilizer}.
-For qubits this is equivalent to replacing $G$ with a hypergraph.
-The generalized gauging procedure performs a code deformation by introducing a qubit for each hyperedge and measuring into new $A_v$ checks given by the product of $X$ on a vertex and the adjacent hyperedges. \end{remark}

-\textit{Fault-tolerant implementation}--- Algorithm~\ref{alg:GaugeLogical} can be implemented fault tolerantly by measuring the stabilizer checks of the original code for $d$ rounds, followed by measuring the checks of the deformed code for $d$ rounds, and finally measuring the checks of the original code for a further $d$ rounds.
+\textbf{Fault-tolerant implementation} --- Even if measurements are faulty, algorithm~\ref{alg:GaugeLogical} can be implemented fault tolerantly by measuring the stabilizer checks of the original code for $d$ rounds, followed by measuring the checks of the deformed code for $d$ rounds, and finally measuring the checks of the original code for a further $d$ rounds.

-\begin{theorem}[Fault-tolerance] The fault-tolerant implementation of Algorithm 1 with a suitable graph has spacetime fault-distance $d$. \end{theorem}
+\begin{theorem}[Fault tolerance] The fault-tolerant implementation of Algorithm 1 with a suitable graph has spacetime fault-distance $d$. \end{theorem}